How many people in a rugby team

 7. Fly-half: The fly-half is often considered the playmaker of the team.
 They are responsible for making tactical decisions, distributing the ball to the backs, kicking for territory, and executing attacking moves.
 Fly-halves must possess excellent kicking, passing, and decision-making abilities.

-See also How many weeks until summer 2023
+See also How many stone is 50kg

 8. Centres: The centres occupy positions 12 and 13 and play key roles in attack and defense.
 They must have excellent ball-handling skills, be strong runners, and have the ability to break through opposing defensive lines.